America Movil supports KPN rights issue with conditions

-PARIS America Movil (AMXL.MX), the largest shareholder of Dutch telecom operator KPN (KPN.AS), said it would support KPN's planned capital increase and would appoint two members of the board subject to shareholder vote.
+PARIS Feb 20 America Movil, the largest shareholder of Dutch telecom operator KPN, said it would support KPN's planned capital increase and would appoint two members of the board subject to shareholder vote.

 American Movil also said that it had reached an "indefinite" agreement with KPN not to take its ownership past the 30 percent threshold that would trigger a required offer to buy out the entire group.